May 14, 2025

 PA School Application Timeline

 After you submit your application, be sure to stay in close contact with your schools to keep track of your PA interviews.
 After all, an invitation can happen anytime, and you don’t want to miss it!
-Following the interview, the admission committee will go through their last rounds of evaluations and release their decisions.
+Following the interview, the admission committee will go through its last rounds of evaluations and release its decisions.

 Once you’ve received your application letter, you can weigh your options and decide which PA program you’d like to attend!